-The BA Performing Arts is largely a practice-based programme, where students progressively develop their skills and competences, starting with basic knowledge and skills progressing to more advanced knowledge, more complex techniques, and larger and more demanding works for performance.
-This demands that skills acquired in one year/course become prerequisites for following courses and require successful achievement to progress.
-Professional Practice primarily happens in year 4, the student's final year, where they perform in leading professional orchestras and/or choirs, many of which have memorandum of cooperation agreements, and since 2015 carry-out their teaching practice in music schools in cities such as Gjakova, Peja, Gjilan, and Prizren.
+The MA Performing Arts is largely a practice-based programme, where students progressively develop their skills and competences, starting with basic knowledge and skills progressing to more advanced knowledge, more complex techniques, and larger and more demanding works for performance.
+This demands that skills acquired in year one courses become prerequisites for following courses and require successful achievement to progress.
+Professional Practice happens in semesters one and two, the student's first year, each 5 ECTS, where they perform in leading professional orchestras and/or choirs, including Kosovo Philharmonic, the Kosovo Opera, and the Gjakova Orchestra which enables students to carry out practical lessons on instruments and choirs, and with whom they have memorandum of cooperation agreements.
 These Professional Practice courses are accredited and carry the appropriate number of credits.
-To ensure the student's wellbeing the Faculty has produced a Manual for Professional Practice with a procedure to ensure the required support and guidance for the students.
+To ensure the student's wellbeing the Faculty has produced a Manual for Professional Practice, defining the rights and responsibilities of all stakeholders, with a procedure to ensure the required support and guidance for the students.
 Initially the student completes a practical work form, which is submitted to the Conductor or Institutional Director where the student is interested in completing their practical work.
-The course Professor is the student's supervisor and at the end of the course the student writes a report which is signed by the Conductor or Institutional Director.
+The course Professor is the student's mentor and at the end of the course the student writes a report which is signed by the Conductor or Institutional Director.
 This report is included in the student's record.